dhruvmalladi/dhruvmalladi.github.io/_pages/other.md

 ---
-title: "Archive Layout with Content"
 layout: archive
+title: "Other"
-permalink: /archive-layout-with-content/
+permalink: /other/
+author_profile: true
 ---